-Will The Housing Market Crash in 2021?
+Will The Housing Market Crash?

 There is no question the real estate market is the Wild West right now.
 It’s so crazy that 47% of homes listed in April went pending in under a week.
 A house in Maryland went for $1 million over the asking price, and another buyer said she would name her first-born child after the seller (and still didn’t get the house!).
 With so much pandemonium, it’s leaving many people wondering if the booming housing market will burst and crash as we saw in 2008.
 Plus, potential home buyers are asking themselves, “Should I buy a home in this hot market or wait it out?”
 While there is no crystal ball to predict the future with 100% certainty (who could have seen a pandemic coming?), there are some strong indicators of what will happen to help you make a decision.

 Low Interest Rates and Supply Will Continue

 The reason we are even in this booming real estate market is due to a few key factors.
 Interest rates hit historic lows, there was a mass exodus from major cities, and supply is at a record low.
 It basically created the perfect storm for a seller’s market.
 And those factors aren’t going to change drastically in the next couple of years.
 Yes, there are indications the demand is reducing–home mortgage applications fell 3% from the week before and were 2% lower than the same week a year ago, according to the Mortgage Bankers Association.
 But that only means we could see a cooling of the housing market, not a crash.